Home DestinationsAfricaClimbing Mount Nyiragongo – Hiking in DR Congo

-I used a tour company called Green Hills Ecotours.
-They will organize everything for you like transportation, visa, and permits (also food and accommodation if you want).
-They also help you with border crossing which turned out to be a savior for me as I had some issues coming back to Rwanda (more about this in the next post where I write about gorilla trekking).
+I booked my trip through a Rwandan tour company called Green Hills Ecotours.
+They organize everything for you—transportation, visas, permits, and even food and accommodation if you choose.
+They also assist with the border crossing, which was a lifesaver for me since I had some issues returning to Rwanda (more on that in my next post about gorilla trekking).

-Alternatively, you can book your trip through Virunga National Park’s website.
+Alternatively, you can book your trip directly through Virunga National Park’s website.

 Border crossing from Rwanda to DR Congo

-As the Virunga National Park is close to the border of Rwanda, you’ll travel there overland by crossing the border from Gisenyi to Goma.
-Gisenyi is a lovely town in Rwanda situated by the Lake Kivu, and I highly recommend spending time there before and after your trip to Congo.
+Most travelers enter Virunga National Park by crossing the border from Gisenyi, Rwanda into Goma, Congo.
+Gisenyi is a charming lakeside town on Lake Kivu, and I highly recommend spending a night there before or after your Nyiragongo hike.

-Green Hills Ecotours picked me up from my hotel, drove me to the border, helped with all the border formalities, and then drove straight through Goma to the starting point of the hike.
-The night before I had a met an Austrian guy in Gisenyi who had also booked with Green Hills and was joining for the hike.
-Even though I enjoy traveling alone, it was nice to share this memorable experience with someone!
-We were expecting other people to join too when we got to the starting point but turned out that we were the only ones!
-Not complaining though, I liked that we didn’t have to walk slower and wait for other people (not that we were very fast climbing up either).
+Green Hills Ecotours picked me up from my hotel, drove me to the border, assisted with all the formalities, and then continued straight through Goma to the starting point of the hike.
+The night before, I had met an Austrian traveler in Gisenyi who had also booked with Green Hills and was joining the trek.
+Even though I enjoy traveling solo, it was nice to share such a memorable experience with someone.
+We expected more people to join us at the trailhead, but it turned out we were the only ones!
+No complaints though—I actually preferred it, since we didn’t have to slow down or wait for a larger group (not that we were particularly fast climbing up either).

 Our group: two hikers, two porters and two guards

-Before you start the hike, you’ll have an option to buy a wooden walking stick for $5, and I really recommend getting one.
-It was a huge help when trying to balance on the lava rocks.
-You can also hire a porter which is essential so that you don’t need to carry all your stuff because the hike is already challenging.
-This will cost you $24.
-Remember to tip the porters after the hike – they have a very physically demanding job!
+Before starting the hike, you’ll have the option to buy a wooden walking stick for $5, and I highly recommend it—it’s a huge help when balancing on the uneven lava rocks.
+You can also hire a porter, which I consider essential, as the climb is already challenging without carrying all your gear.
+The cost is $24, and don’t forget to tip your porter after the hike—their work is incredibly demanding and they make the trek so much easier.

 One of our armed guards